The Towering Inferno | 1974

 Set in San Francisco, the opening matte shot places the tower just about on the site where the Transamerica Pyramid now stands (five storeys of the doomed building were built on the lost at Fox’s Malibu Ranch).

-The grand San Francisco entrance to the tower was actually the plaza entrance to the Bank of America World Headquarters, now mundanely known by its address as 555 California Street at Kearney Street in the city’s Financial District.
+The grand San Francisco entrance to the tower was actually the plaza entrance to the old Bank of America World Headquarters, now mundanely known by its address as 555 California Street at Kearny Street in the city’s Financial District.
+It was from the rooftop of the same building that psycho-killer Scorpio took potshots at SF citizens in Dirty Harry.

 This being, at least in part, a Twentieth Century Fox movie, the computer controlled building surveillance centre was filmed in the basement of a Century City office building in Los Angeles.